vimaier/hpc-knapsack/README.md

 ~~~

 This will generate Unix Makefiles.
 Alternatively the *cmake-gui* can be used for easier handling of the available options.
-Note that [OpenMP](http://openmp.org/wp/) has to be installed.
+Note that OpenMP [[4]](#references) has to be installed.
 CMake tries to find it.
 In case it is not installed *cmake* will not continue generating.

 To run the tests after building, simply run *make test* or *ctest* in the build directory.

 # The Knapsack Problem
 You have a knapsack with a limited capacity and a pool of items from which you can choose to put into the knapsack.
 All items have the properties weight and worth/profit.
 The problem is that you have to pack the knapsack in such a way that the sum of the item weights does not exceed the capacity of the knapsack.
-Furthermore sum of the profit of all items needs to be maximized.
+Furthermore the sum of the profit of all items needs to be maximized.
 This problem is known to be in the set of NP-complete problems.
 This means effort to solve such a problem increases exponentially with the input size, in our case list of items (and capacity of the knapsack).

 # Framework
 A small execution framework has been developed.
-This section describes the package (directory) structure of the project and the framework.
+This section describes the package / directory structure of the project and the framework.

 ## Packages
 **main**

 This package contains the most important part of the project.
-The file *Main.cpp* contains the starter function `int main(int argc, char* argv[])`.
-The created binary *knapsackStarter* (see section *Build and Tests*) executes this main function.
+The file *Main.cpp* contains the application's entry point `int main(int argc, char* argv[])`.
+The created binary *knapsackStarter* (see section [*Build and Tests*](#section_build)) executes this main function.

+//TODO: optionale parameter zu knapsackStarter

 The classes KnapSack and KnapSackSolver and the package *algorithms* are also contained here.

 **res**

 This directory contains the input files for the knapsack problem.
 During the CMake project generation this directory will be copied to the build directory.
-The syntax explains itself best with an example:
+The syntax explains itself best by an example:
 ~~~
 15.0 4 5
 XXL blue 0x                  2.0 2.0